piestyx/game-mods/caves_of_qud/QudStateExtractor/README.md

 ## Overview

-Qud State Extractor is an advanced Harmony-based mod for Caves of Qud that logs all in-game player messages, player state, and world state to disc in plaintext and JSON formats.

-Ideal for AI-driven gameplay automation, narrative streaming, sandboxing, or gameplay data analysis.
+**Qud State Extractor** is a lightweight Harmony-based mod for *Caves of Qud* that logs all in-game player messages and player state to disk in plaintext and JSON formats.
+Ideal for AI-driven narration, streaming enhancements, or gameplay data analysis.
+It builds on the previous `QudLogExporter` to target specific action events to trigger a richer log context.

 ---